-- A child in his/her third year of faith formation (grades 3-5) who has prepared for and celebrated their First Reconciliation at least one catechetical school year prior, may prepare for Confirmation and First Communion.
-Confirmation is always prepared for and celebrated along with First Communion.
+Confirmation and First Communion.
+A child in his/her third year of family formation and in grades 3-5 who has prepared for and celebrated their First Reconciliation Confirmation is always prepared for and celebrated along with First Communion.

 Sacrament Preparation for Children in Sixth—Twelfth Grade

 - Teens in grades 6-12 must complete a readiness discernment interview by the Youth Minister or her delegate to determine readiness and placement in a sacrament process.

 - Upon discernment interview, students in grades 6-12 may be eligible to participate in more than one sacrament preparation process during a catechetical year as planned and directed by the Youth Minister.